 Photo: NPF advocate leads a dialogue on access legislation with Texas House Speaker Joe Straus.

 At the core of our work is the desire to dramatically improve the health outcomes of individuals living with psoriatic disease.
 Driven by our medical board’s Access to Care statement, we elevate the patient and provider voice on a number of key and emerging policy issues that impact our community.
 Among those, NPF advocates for policy solutions that address access to care issues including step therapy and prior authorization, high out of pocket costs, switching stable patients off therapies or non-medical switching, and legislation that seeks to limit access to patient assistance programs.
 NPF advocacy also works to ensure that people with chronic conditions like psoriatic disease are not discriminated against because of their pre-existing conditions.
 We know that finding a treatment that works makes all the difference.
 Our work centers on making sure that our community can access the treatment their doctor recommends and stay on it if it is efficacious – all without breaking the budget.

 Photo: Governor and Ambassador to China Terry Branstad signs a step therapy bill in to law.

-High out-of-pocket costs force many individuals to stop taking their medications.
+As health care costs continue to rise, high out-of-pocket costs are increasingly forcing many patients to stop taking their medications.
 Without treatment, many psoriasis and psoriatic arthritis patients risk serious health complications.
-NPF supports reigning in and limiting the maximum co-insurance and out-of-pocket expenses for individuals to enable them to have real access to affordable medications through well thought out, data supported, legislative solutions.
-The state team has successfully worked with coalitions regarding out-of-pocket cost legislation in Massachusetts, Oregon, New Jersey, and in the District of Columbia.
+NPF supports reigning in and limiting the maximum co-insurance, out-of-pocket expenses, and deductibles for individuals to enable them to have real access to affordable medications.
+Our state team works in targeted states across the country in support of well thought out, data supported, legislative solutions to high out-of-pocket costs.